Published 24 March 2024 in Facts and figures , Updated 24 October 2025

 In terms of volume, the largest ODA donors to gender equality are also the largest donors of total ODA (Germany, Japan, USA, France).

-On 4 August 2021, France enacted a new law to frame its development aid policy: the Programming Law on Inclusive Development and the Fight against Global Inequalities.
-This law establishes gender equality as a cross-cutting objective of French ODA.
-It provides that 75% of projects financed by French ODA should have gender equality (according to the OECD gender marker) as their principal or significant objective by 2025, of which 20% should have it as their principal objective.
-This commitment could result in €3.3 billion being allocated to the direct promotion of equality in 2025, four times the amount dedicated in 2021.
+On August 4, 2021, France enacted a new law to frame its development aid policy : the Programming Law on Solidarity-Based Development and the Fight Against Global Inequalities.
+This law enshrines gender equality between women and men, and girls and boys, as a cross-cutting objective of French ODA.
+It stipulates that by 2025, 75% of projects funded by French ODA should have gender equality as either a principal or significant objective (according to the OECD gender marker), with 20% having it as the principal objective.
+This commitment could translate into €3.3 billion allocated to the direct promotion of gender equality in 2025, a sum five times higher than that dedicated in 2021.
+However, since 2024, France has implemented massive cuts to its ODA, making this goal appear unattainable today.

-France stands out, however, for its level of support for women’s rights organizations, movements and government institutions, an integral part of its feminist diplomacy.
-On average in 2021-2022, it has allocated $145 million to them, far ahead of Canada, which ranks second with $63 million.
+Nevertheless, France stands out for its level of support to women’s rights organizations and movements, as well as governmental institutions, which are an integral part of its feminist diplomacy.
+On average, in 2022–2023, it allocated $105 million to them, behind Germany, which ranks first with $129 million.